slsnow/snowball/docs/linux-acts/vm-acts/first-vm/network.md

 # Networking Basics

-The purpose of this section, is to run through some network related commands, to become familiar with some basic networking concepts.

-## Networking Activity
+## Identification Activities

-## 1 - Identify Hardware Details for your NIC
+During this activity, you will be introduced to a number of basic networking commands that are available on most modern Linux systems.
+These commands are tools that can be used to display information about the network configuration of the system, including the IP address, and other settings.
+As a result of this activity, you will be prepared to use SSH login.

+### 1 - Display Information About the System's Network Devices

-To view information about the NIC, you could run the following command:
+To identify information about the system's network devices, you could run the following command:
 ```
 # hwinfo --netcard
 ```

-The `hwinfo` command, as it turns out, is a command to display hardware info.
-In this example, since the `--netcard` argument was specified, information about the Network Card, or Network Interface Controller, is displayed.
-This includes information such as the NIC hardware vendor, driver, MAC (HW Address), and more.

 <details>
-  <summary>Additional Notes: Local Hardware Components and Concepts</summary>

-- Computer Networking: Computers are more useful when they can communicate with other computers.
-Computer networking is the process by which computers are able to communicate with each other.

-- A <u>L</u>ocal <u>A</u>rea <u>N</u>etwork (LAN) is a computer network that interconnects computers within a limited area, such as your home network.

-- Network Adapter: A Network Adapter is a component that connects a computer system to a computer network, and is also called a Network Interface Controller (NIC), among other names.

-- <u>M</u>edia <u>A</u>ccess <u>C</u>ontrol Address: A MAC address is a unique identifier assigned to a NIC.

-- Switch: A device that connects devices on a computer network, and passes communication (packet switching) between the devices.

-- Network Bridge: A network bridge is a virtual switch that funnels the virtual guests through to the physical NIC of the VM host machine.
+  <summary>Additional Info: <code>hwinfo</code></summary>

+The `hwinfo --netcard` command is used to display information about the network devices on a system.
+This command is part of the `hwinfo` utility, which provides detailed information about the hardware components of the system.

+When run with the `--netcard` option, `hwinfo` will display a list of the network devices on the system, including their type, model, and specifications.

+The output also includes the driver and modules used by the device, as well as the hardware address (MAC address) and other configuration details.

+Overall, the `hwinfo --netcard` command is a useful tool for displaying detailed information about the network devices on a system.
+It can provide valuable information for diagnosing and troubleshooting network issues on the system.

 </details>

 <!--
-Add DHCP info above
+TODO

+Add a link to the hwinfo command, and man page
 -->

+<br></br>

-## 2 - Identify the system's Private IP Address
+### 2 - Identify the system's IP Address

-System's are assigned private IP addresses,  for local (LAN) communication.

-To view a system's Private IP address, you can simply run the following command:
+To view a system's IP address, you can run the following command:
 ```
 ip address
 ```
-This output might seem a bit confusing.
-In the example below, the system's IP address is `192.168.0.101`.

 <details>
-  <summary>Additional Notes: <code>ip address</code> output</summary>
+  <summary>Additional Info: The <code>ip address</code> Output</summary>

-Let's break down some of the output values of the command `ip address`.

-An Example Output:
+<br></br>

+The output of the `ip address` command will display a list of the network interfaces and their IP address, if any are found.
+For example, the output might look like this:

 ```bash
 # ip address
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000